 ALLYDVM NPS Blog

 Pet owners often fail to show for veterinary appointments because they didn’t receive a reminder from their practice.
 This naturally impacts patient care and costs practices thousands in lost revenue.
-With client communication technology that syncs with your practice management software to automatically identify missed reminders and appointment opportunities, practices save time and reduce no-shows to increase practice revenue and patient care.
+With veterinary client communication technology that syncs with your practice management software to automatically identify missed reminders and appointment opportunities, practices save time and reduce no-shows to increase practice revenue and patient care.

-ALLYDVM’s Retention Calendar syncs client data from your practice management software to automatically identify missed reminders and appointment opportunities and flag clients with additional pets they could be bringing in.
+AllyDVM’s Retention Calendar syncs client data from your practice management software to automatically identify missed reminders and appointment opportunities and flag clients with additional pets they could be bringing in.
 Built-in prompts make it easy for your team to book those appointments, which saves staff time, drives better health outcomes for patients, and more practice revenue.

-According to research published in Veterinary Advantage, one group of practices saw a 17.9% drop in missed appointments and $59,000 in additional revenue over nine months after using ALLYDVM.
+According to research published in Veterinary Advantage, one group of practices saw a 17.9% drop in missed appointments and $59,000 in additional revenue over nine months after using AllyDVM.

-Offering what pet owners prefer in communications, ALLYDVM features a practice-branded, client-facing mobile app, enabling pet owners to:
+Offering what pet owners prefer in communications, AllyDVM features a practice-branded, client-facing mobile app, enabling pet owners to:

 • Request appointments